strawberry-graphql/strawberry/docs/02_types/enums.md

     CHOCOLATE = "chocolate"
 ```

 Finally we need to register our class as a strawberry type.
-It's done with a
+It's done with the
-decorator `strawberry.enum`:
+`strawberry.enum` decorator:

 ```python
 @strawberry.enum